Golden Gate Park Wedding in San Francisco | Sarah + Erik

-Moto Speakeasy Wedding at Golden Gate Park & The Dorian in San Francisco.
+Golden Gate Park Wedding with Moto Details in San Francisco.

 Alright, how much style does this couple have??
 Sheesh.
 Sarah + Erik are both creatives who are avid motorcyclists and vintage collectors.
 They have a love for travel, Erik actually proposed when they were in Columbia.
 Golden Gate Park has several spots for weddings but the Shakespeare Garden is superb.
 The main park areas can be pretty packed with people but as soon as you start walking down the path towards the garden things quiet down and you enter a completely private, beautiful outdoor space right in the heart of San Francisco.
 For their reception, the couple choose The Dorian.
 A restaurant with the feeling of an old timey parlor meets modern vibes.
 Every part of this wedding reflected the couple.
 And that 64’ Impala.
 Cmon now.